guildai/guild.ai/pages/docs/visual/guild-view.md

 ## Viewing run files

-You can browse run files --- both those used as run input and those generated as output --- by clicking on the **FILES** tab.
+You can browse run files---both those used as run input and those generated as output---by clicking on the **FILES** tab.

 ![Guild View - Files tab](/assets/img/guild-view-2.png)